Hey Ollie blog readers! We’re offering you an exclusive 60% OFF your starter box! Try now!

 When Should I Be Worried About Dog Diarrhea?

-In most cases, dog diarrhea is not serious.
-However, if your dog’s diarrhea persists for more than 36 hours, it’s time to call the vet.
-Make an appointment and collect a sample if possible to bring in for the vet to inspect.
+Most dog diarrhea cases are not serious.
+However, if your dog’s diarrhea persists for more than 36 hours, you should call your veterinarian.
+Schedule an appointment and collect a stool sample to bring in for the veterinarian to analyze.

 Tagged As: